-The probate court supervises the probate process.
-It is the part of the judicial system that deals with wills, estates, conservatorships, guardianships, admission of the mentally ill to mental institutions, etc. In some states, probate court is also known as orphan’s court, surrogate court, or chancery court.
+The probate court supervises this legal process.
+It is the part of the judicial system that deals with wills, estates, conservatorships, guardianships, admission of the mentally ill to mental institutions, etc. In some states, the probate court is also known as orphan’s court, surrogate court, or chancery court.

 California probate court decides if a will is valid or not.
 If someone contests the will, it is the probate court’s responsibility to authenticate it and verify the mental stability of the person who signed it.
 The court also decides who gets what, either based on the will or based on intestate succession laws.

 After a person dies, the probate court assigns whoever the will names executor to regulate the process of probate.
 In cases where the will is absent, the probate court appoints an administrator to act as a personal representative.
 If the deceased had any kind of debts, the court may decide to collect their assets to pay off the debts.
-The probate court also orders the distribution of the assets of the estate to any legal heirs or beneficiaries.
+The probate court also orders the distribution of assets belonging to the estate to any legal heirs or proper beneficiaries.

 Probating With a Will

 A deceased person who left behind an estate is called a “decedent.”
 Their estate is called the decedent’s estate.
 A decedent who dies with a will is known as a “testator.”
-Usually, a testator allocates the responsibility of initiating the probate process to an executor in the will.
-The executor is normally a financial advisor.
+Usually, a testator allocates the fiduciary duty of initiating the probate process to an executor in the will.
+The executor is normally the person filing a petition for probate.
 If no executor is mentioned, the court appoints one.

 The executor also has to file the final estate tax and personal income tax returns on behalf of the deceased.
 Pending estate taxes usually come due within a year from the date of death.
-After all this is done, the executor takes a catalog of the estate and calculates the value of the assets.
-Then the probate court authorizes the executor to distribute the remaining estate among the beneficiaries.
+After all, this is done, the executor takes a catalog of the estate and calculates the value it.
+This includes real property and digital assets.
+Then the probate court authorizes the executor to distribute the remaining estate according to the beneficiary designations.

 Probating Without a Will

 When a person dies without a will, they are declared to have died intestate.
 The corresponding estate is called an intestate estate.
-An intestate estate is also the one where the will is declared invalid by probate court.
+An intestate estate is also the one where the will is declared invalid by the probate court.
 In such cases, the court distributes the assets according to intestate laws.
-If the decedent did not have any assets, then probate is not necessary at all.
+If the deceased person did not have any assets, then probate is not necessary at all.

-The probate proceeding begins with the probate court appointing an administrator to act as a personal representative with the power to supervise the deceased estate.
+The probate proceeding begins with the probate court appointing an administrator to act as a personal representative with the power to supervise the deceased’s entire property.
 The role of the administrator here is the same as that of an executor.
 The administrator pays off the debts and taxes and addresses all legal claims against the estate.

 The administrator then locates the legal heirs of the deceased to distribute the remaining estate.
 Usually, the estate goes to the surviving spouse and children of the deceased.
 However, in cases where the decedent has neither a will nor any heirs, the property goes to the state.